 Seventy-Five years of military history!

-From Crazy Horse to the cavalry to the K-9 Corps, Fort Robinson played host to them all.
+From Crazy Horse to the cavalry to the K-9 Corps- Fort Robinson played host to them all.
 Experience the long and varied history of this outpost on the Plains.
 The museum at Fort Robinson is located in the 1905 post headquarters building.
-Museum exhibits trace the history from the post's role guarding the Red Cloud Agency (1874-77) through the housing of World War II German POW's (1943-46).
-Among the many fascinating objects you will see in the museum's exhibits are the only known dog kennel from the K-9 Corps of World War II, marksmanship medals earned by Caleb Benson, a Buffalo Soldier at Fort Robinson between 1902 and 1909, and nineteenth-century Sioux objects related to the Red Cloud Agency.
+Exhibits trace the history from the post's role guarding the Red Cloud Agency (1874-77) through the housing of World War II German POW's (1943-46).
+See fascinating objects such as the only known dog kennel from the K-9 Corps of World War II, marksmanship medals earned by Caleb Benson, a Buffalo Soldier at Fort Robinson between 1902 and 1909, and nineteenth-century Sioux objects related to the Red Cloud Agency.

 More Information on Fort Robinson history and museums.